GotaLoveFiraCode/museum/README.md

 muse <COMMAND>

 Commands:
-  update   Update the music database from a directory list     List all songs in the database play     Play music using MPD [shuffle|algorithm] current  Generate and play a "current" queue based on a song thread   Generate and play a "thread" queue based on a song stream   Generate and play a "stream" queue based on a song next     Skip to next track with behavior tracking skip     Skip current track with explicit skip tracking love     Mark current track as loved unlove   Remove loved status from current track info     Show detailed information about the current song daemon   Manage the behavior tracking daemon [start|stop|status] help     Print this message or the help of the given subcommand(s)
+  init-db              Initialize database from music directory (full scan).
+WARNING: resets all data! update               Update database with new files (incremental) list                 List all songs in the database.
+WIP. play                 Play music using MPD.
+Don’t use this, I don’t even remember implementing it... thread               Generate and play a "thread" queue based on a song (little variation) current              Generate and play a "current" queue based on a song (some variation) stream               Generate and play a "stream" queue based on a song (much variation) completion           Generate shell completions completion-enhanced  Generate enhanced completion with song name completion (only bash and fish, WIP) next                 Skip to next track with behavior tracking (not necessary when using daemon) skip                 Skip current track with explicit skip tracking (not necessary when using daemon) love                 Mark current track as loved (only use for _extreme_ boost to fix faulty behavior) unlove               Remove loved status from current track info                 Show detailed information about the current song (a little broken right now, WIP) daemon               Manage the behavior tracking daemon (necessary) help                 Print this message or the help of the given subcommand(s)
 ```

 ### New Features in v2.1